 - a very well equipped kitchen with hob, oven, microwave, dishwasher, fridge freezer and Nespresso coffee machine.

 - a utility room that contains a washing machine, iron and ironing board.

 - fibre broadband internet via wi-fi throughout the property.

-Please note that we do not have a specific changeover day, as we ‘rest’ each cottage between guests for a minimum of 30 hours.
+Please note that we do not have a specific changeover day.
 Stays are for 4 or more nights, as each cottage is thoroughly cleaned and sanitised between guests.
 Feel free to come for as many nights as suit you; however, we would appreciate it if guests could avoid departing on a Friday or Saturday and do not arrive on a Sunday in order to avoid long empty spells between guests.

 We get some fabulous skies here; you may see stunning sunsets, or at night the Northern Lights, and many stars including the Milky Way.

 There are lovely walks from here too, along unspoilt coastline, to the famous Rubha Hunish bothy, and the fabulous Single Track cafe.
 Wildlife is still plentiful here; hares, Golden and Sea Eagles may be seen from cottage, otters in the bay, with whales, basking sharks, dolphins and seals in the sea around us.